waku-org/specs/standards/core/rln-contract.md

 - If a new membership A overwrites an _Expired_ membership B:
 	- membership B MUST become _ErasedAwaitsWithdrawal_;
 	- the current total rate limit MUST be decremented by the rate limit of membership B;
-	- the contract MUST take all necessary steps to ensure that the keeper of membership B can withdraw their deposit later.
+	- the contract MUST take all necessary steps to ensure that the holder of membership B can withdraw their deposit later.

-[^3]: A user-facing application SHOULD suggest default rate limits to the keeper (see Implementation Suggestions).
+[^3]: A user-facing application SHOULD suggest default rate limits to the holder (see Implementation Suggestions).

 ### Extend a membership

 Extending a membership is subject to the following conditions:
 - The extension MUST fail if the membership is in any state other than _GracePeriod_.
-- The membership keeper MUST be able to extend their membership.
+- The membership holder MUST be able to extend their membership.
-- Any user other than the membership keeper MUST NOT be able to extend a membership.
+- Any user other than the membership holder MUST NOT be able to extend a membership.
 - After an extension, the membership MUST become _Active_.
 - After an extension, the membership MUST stay _Active_ for time `g + A`, where `g` is the remaining time of the _GracePeriod_ after the extension, and `A` is this membership's active state duration.
 - The extended membership MUST retain its original parameters, including active state duration `A` and grace period duration `G`, even if the global default values of such parameters for new memberships have been changed.